 Being emotionally intelligent is full of positive things.
-On the other hand, it is the exact opposite to having a low EQ.
+On the other hand, it is the exact opposite of having a low EQ.
 People with a low level of emotional intelligence have a hard time understanding their own emotions and the emotions of people around them.
 They aren’t good at recognizing how others feel or expressing their own feelings.
 All these things collectively create problems in interpersonal relationships for them.
 Consequently, people with a low EQ level may even find it hard to form healthy relationships with their work peers or friends.

 Signs of low Emotional Intelligence

 Here are a few signs that might indicate you have a low EQ score.
-However, keep in mind that none of these things make you a bad person, you just need to work on your emotional intelligence a bit more so that it will help you in the long run.
+However, keep in mind that none of these things makes you a bad person, you just need to work on your emotional intelligence a bit more so that it will help you in the long run.

 - You have trouble understanding what causes certain feelings.